Erythema toxicum is a common skin condition seen in newborns.

 The rash can change rapidly, appearing and disappearing in different areas over hours to days.

 The rash usually clears within 2 weeks.
 It is usually completely gone by age 4 months.

 Morelli JG.
 Diseases of the neonate.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 639.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 639.

-Updated by: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
+Updated by: Richard J. Moskowitz, MD, Dermatologist in private practice, Mineola, NY.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.